ROCm/rocm-install-on-linux/docs/install/3rd-party/verl-install.rst

 To install verl on ROCm, you have the following options:

 - :ref:`Use the prebuilt Docker image <using-docker-with-verl-pre-installed>` **(recommended)**
-- :ref:`Build your own docker image <build-verl-rocm-docker-image>`
+- :ref:`Build your own Docker image <build-verl-rocm-docker-image>`

 Running verl in a Docker environment is suitable for both runtime and CI workflows.